How to Submit a PACM Proposal

 Specifically, a conference is likely to be a reasonable choice for a shift to a PACM publication model if, in addition to complying with the PACM review guidelines, it has positive answers to most of the following questions:

-If you were to ask a random sample of researchers in your field to name their top conferences, how many would likely include the conference(s) you are currently targeting for PACM? f the figure is less than, say, , then the proposed conference(s) is (are) probably not a good match for PACM.
+If you were to ask a random sample of researchers in your field to name their top three to four conferences, how many would likely include the conference(s) you are currently targeting for PACM?
+If the figure is less than, say, two-thirds, then the proposed conference(s) is (are) probably not a good match for PACM.

 Is having papers in the conference(s) proposed for inclusion in PACM considered a key metric in tenure or promotion cases at your institution?